 Kirsten Guenther began her writing career in Paris, where she penned the popular weekly column, “The Sexy Expat” about an American navigating/dating the French.
 Book and lyrics: Little Miss Fix-it (seen on NBC).
 Book: Measure of Success (Rockefeller Grant), Mrs. Sharp (Richard Rodgers Award); The Cable Car Nymphomaniac (Bay Area Theatre Award Nominee) and Out of My Head (Steelespring Stage Rights).
 She has written sketches for celebrities including James Franco, Jared Leto, Michael Douglas, Catherine Zeta-Jones, Kathie Lee & Hoda, Steve Buscemi, Deion Sanders and Queen Latifah.
 Kirsten was a Dramatist Guild Fellow and a Disney/ASCAP participant.
 MFA: NYU Graduate Musical Theatre Writing Program.

-Book & Lyrics & Music, The Unauthorized Autobiography Of Samantha Brown
+Book & Lyrics & Music, Mad Ones, The (fka The Unauthorized Autobiography Of Samantha Brown)

 Book & Lyrics, Lempicka